Michael Makuei Lueth

-Lueth is from Bor, in a payam called Makuac payam and a clan called Koc.
-He joined the Sudan Peoples Liberation Army in 1983 to fight for the liberation of South Sudan along with his other comrades.
+Lueth hails from Bor, in a payam called Makuac payam and a clan called Koc.
+He joined the Sudan People's Liberation Army(SPLA) in 1983 to fight for the liberation of South Sudan along with his other comrades.
 He graduated as a lawyer at the University of Khartoum in 1977 and worked as a legal Counsel and as a Judge.
 It is with this background that he has been serving as the minister of information in the transitional government of National Unity in the Republic of South Sudan as of 2022.